 - Mix the wet ingredients: Beat the eggs and sugars together until the mixture appears fluffy and lighter in color.
 Slowly drizzle in the vegetable oil, whisking constantly.
 Fold the mashed bananas and sourdough discard in until no traces of discard remain.

 - Make batter: Fold flour mixture in a third at a time.
-Add the walnuts in with the last addition of the flour mixture (if using).
+Add the walnuts in with the last addition of the flour mixture.
 Only stir the batter until the last traces of flour remain, be careful not to overwork the batter or your banana bread may turn out dense and rubbery.

 - Bake: Pour the batter into the prepared loaf pan and bake for 50 minutes to 1 hour, or until a toothpick inserted into the center of the loaf comes out clean.
 Let the loaf cool in the pan for 15 minutes and then remove the banana bread from the pan and transfer to a wire rack to cool.